vboyev-MSFT/defender-docs/unified-secops-platform/gov-support.md

 ## Feature availability

-- All features in Microsoft's SecOps platform that are in general availability are available in both commercial and GCC High clouds.
+- All features in Microsoft's SecOps platform that are in general availability are available in both commercial and GCC High and DoD clouds.
 - Features still in preview are available only in the commercial cloud.
-- Microsoft's unified SecOps platform is not available in DoD clouds.

 While [automatic attack disruption](../defender-xdr/automatic-attack-disruption.md) with Microsoft Defender XDR is generally available, [SAP support for attack disruption](../defender-xdr/automatic-attack-disruption.md) with Microsoft's unified SecOps platform is available only in the commercial cloud.